 Is You Invest safe?

 Any investment comes with the risk of loss.
-However, You Invest is insured by the SIPC for up to $500,000.
+However, You Invest is insured by the Securities Investor Protection Corporation (SIPC) for up to $500,000 per customer.
 Additionally, J.P.
 Morgan is a member of the Financial Industry Regulatory Authority (FINRA).
-As a result, you’re reasonably protected — especially when you consider that this is a company with more than $1 trillion in assets under management.
+As a result, you’re reasonably protected — especially when you consider that this is a company with more than $2 trillion in assets under management.
 Just make sure you understand your own risk tolerance before you invest.
 While insurance protects you from failure, you’re not protected from market losses.